POSTED BY June 24, 2013 COMMENTS (48)ON

 Ready Reckoner rates are the prices of land, residential properties, and commercial properties for any given area defined and published by govt each year.
 It’s revised from time to time whenever govt feels that there is a need for prices revision.
-Stamp duty and registration costs which is paid by a real estate buyer cant be below this ready reckoner price or the actual price of the property.
+Stamp duty and registration costs that are paid by a real estate buyer cant be below this ready reckoner price or the actual price of the property.

 For example – Let’s say that ready reckoner rates for some location is set at Rs 4,000 per sq ft (as per state govt) and the cost of the property as per that comes at Rs 40 lacs.
 Now imagine that the builder is quoting the cost of the property to you at Rs 50 lacs.
-Now the stamp duty will be paid on Rs 50 lacs only, because its higher than Rs 40 lacs.
-However – suppose you decide to pay Rs 20 lacs in black and only Rs 30 lacs in white money, still your registration & stamp duty will be paid on Rs 40 lacs costs, because thats the minimum pricing set by govt itself.
+Now the stamp duty will be paid on Rs 50 lacs only because its higher than Rs 40 lacs.
+However – suppose you decide to pay Rs 20 lacs in black and only Rs 30 lacs in white money, still, your registration & stamp duty will be paid on Rs 40 lacs costs because that’s the minimum pricing set by govt itself.

-Note that the ready reckoner rates are linked to the Built up area of the property, not carpet area or super built up area.
+Note that the ready reckoner rates are linked to the Built-up area of the property, not carpet area or super built-up area.
 So if ready reckoner rate is Rs 4,000 sq/ft and builder tells you that he will also sell the property to you at Rs 4,000 sq/ft, don’t get fooled!, because builder tells you the pricing linked with super built up area and not built up area, which in most of the cases is higher, so eventually the rate charged by builder is always higher, if you convert it for the built-up area.
 Just for example if super built up area is 1,000 sq/ft and built up area is 800 sq/ft, then Rs 4,000 per sq/ft area quoted for super built-up area (Rs 40 lacs cost), is same as Rs 5,000 sq/ft quoted for built up area (same Rs 40 lacs) .

 Just to make sure you understand the terminologies –

 Now – It’s very clear, that ready reckoner price is the FAIR PRICE (which is fair value) set by govt itself.
 Now builders can charge the premium on that fair price depending on market condition, demand, quality and their goodwill and their exploitation power :).
-So the market price (the actual prices prevailing in market), will definitely be always higher than than ready reckoner prices (benchmark).
+So the market price (the actual prices prevailing in the market), will definitely be always higher than ready reckoner prices (benchmark).
 Now if the benchmark itself is higher at any given point of time and also keeps increasing over years, the market price quoted by builders will also be high.

-Example – Just to give you an example, in one of the areas called “Kondhwa” in Pune, the ready reckoner price set by govt is around Rs 3,700 per sq/ft, however the builders are charging anywhere from Rs 4,500 to 6,500 per sq/ft at the moment.
-Imagine if this year govt increases it to 4,000, then automatically the rates will go up by that much margin, because builders get a good reason to escalate the cost.
+Example – Just to give you an example, in one of the areas called “Kondhwa” in Pune, the ready reckoner price set by govt is around Rs 3,700 per sq/ft, however, the builders are charging anywhere from Rs 4,500 to 6,500 per sq/ft at the moment.
+Imagine if this year govt increases it to 4,000, then automatically the rates will go up by that much margin because builders get a good reason to escalate the cost.

 Now, you cant control the actual price you have to pay to a builder, but it’s a good idea to check out the ready reckoner rates of the area, where you are thinking of buying the property.
 Now there are few ways you can find out the ready reckoner rates of your area (or any area).
-Here are few of them, some easy and some tough.
+Here are a few of them, some easy and some tough.

 1. On the website of “Registration and Stamp Duty Department”